bnfour/i3-quake-terminal/README.md

 Adjust class and/or title as needed.
 Class name for your terminal emulator can be found using `xprop`.

 ## Configuration
 The script accepts a set options to control the terminal window's properties and behaviour.
-There are reasonable default values, so the script will work out of the box without any arguments (assuming you use `rxvt-unicode`).
+There are reasonable [default values](#default-settings), so the script will work out of the box without any arguments (assuming you use `rxvt-unicode` as a terminal emulator).

 ## Available settings
 Output of built-in help command: